apache/incubator-ponymail/docs/IMPORTING.md

 ## Importing from locally stored mbox files
 To import from one or more local mbox files, specify a filesystem path as the source:

+`python3 import-mbox.py --source /tmp/mylists/`

+This will recursively import all files with the extension '.mbox'.

+You can change the extension as follows:

+`python3 import-mbox.py --source /tmp/mylists/ --ext .mbx`

+To match all files with any non-empty extension:

-`python3 import-mbox.py --source /tmp/mylists/ --attachments`
+`python3 import-mbox.py --source /tmp/mylists/ --ext '.*'`

-If you have a mix of mbox and non-mbox files in the specific dir, you may wish to let Pony Mail know which files to scan:
+To match files regardless of extension:

-`python3 import-mbox.py --source /tmp/mylists/ --ext .mbox --attachments`
+`python3 import-mbox.py --source /tmp/mylists/ --ext ''`

+Or you can import a single file:

+`python3 import-mbox.py --source 2016-11.mbox`

+(This is supported in versions after 0.9)

 ## Test archives
 We have a few test archives for those that wish to test large imports.